Rambling man Norman Lovett is the comedy equivalent of a tai chi master, using subtlety and gentleness to often devastating comic effect.

 And don't forget to join the Comcom Facebook group, which you can do here.

-Filed Under: Alexei Sayle, Arnold Brown, Billy Connolly, Brendon Burns, Chris Barrie, Craig Charles, Danny John-Jules, Edinburgh, Fringe, Hattie Hayridge, Henning Wehn, Interview, Jimmy Carr, John Bishop, John Cooper Clarke, Jools Holland, Live, Malcolm Hardee, Max Wall, Patrick Monahan, Paul Merton, Pleasance, Red Dwarf, Stand Up, Stewart Lee, The Tunnel Club, Tony Allen, Tony Hancock
+Filed Under: Alexei Sayle, Arnold Brown, Billy Connolly, Brendon Burns, Chris Barrie, Craig Charles, Danny John-Jules, Edinburgh, Fringe, Hattie Hayridge, Henning Wehn, Interview, Jimmy Carr, John Bishop, John Cooper Clarke, Jools Holland, Live, Malcolm Hardee, Max Wall, Patrick Monahan, Paul Merton, Pleasance, Red Dwarf, Stewart Lee, The Tunnel Club, Tony Allen, Tony Hancock